Endocrine Disruptors In Drinking Water: What You Need To Know

 Phthalates are a group of chemicals used both as solvents and as plasticizers (which make plastics more flexible).
 They are found in a wide variety of products, such as vinyl flooring, adhesives, detergents, lubricating oils, automotive plastics, plastic clothes (raincoats), and personal-care products (soaps, shampoos, hair sprays, and nail polishes).
 Phthalates are also used in polyvinyl chloride plastics, which are used to make products such as plastic packaging film and sheets, garden hoses, inflatable toys, blood-storage containers, medical tubing, and some children's toys.

 Per and Polyfluoroalkyl Substances (PFAS) are a category of harmful compounds that can be found in drinking water sources across the country.
 PFAS can take hundreds of years to degrade in the environment which is why you may see them referred to as ‘forever chemicals.’
-PFAS are not currently regulated at the federal level, but some states have created regulations or monitoring criteria, including Massachusetts.
-They are known to increase the risk of cancerincrease cholesterolincrease the risk of miscarriage by 80-120%, and multiple other negative health outcomes.
+The EPA has just announced drinking water standards on 4/10/2024 to limit exposure to 6 types of PFAS chemicals.
+Prior to this some states have created regulations or monitoring criteria, including Massachusetts.
+PFAS are known to increase the risk of cancerincrease cholesterolincrease the risk of miscarriage by 80-120%, and multiple other negative health outcomes.

 Pesticides are chemicals used to kill environmental pests including insects, weeds, fungi and rodents.
 Both insecticides and herbicides are classified as pesticides.
 More than 50 pesticide active ingredients have been identified as endocrine disruptors by the European Union.
 The herbicide atrazine is one of the most commonly applied pesticides in the world, and has been implicated as an endocrine disrupter in humans, frogs, and fish.